 Pre-Use Inspection — To be completed before each use

-- Check hydraulic hoses for signs of deterioration — Look for indications of wear, such as cracking, blisters and bubbles.
-Catching signals early helps avoid hose failures later on.
+- Check hydraulic hoses for signs of deterioration — Look for indications of wear, such as cracking, blisters, bubbles and don't ignore leakage.
+Catching signals early helps avoid hose failures causing downtime later on.

 - When installing a hose, always install with new seals on fittings and adapters – seals wear down, harden and age with regular use.

 - Time frame for replacement varies — There is no set time to replace hydraulic hoses.
 Rate of deterioration depends on a variety of factors including usage, pressure, and the type of hydraulic fluid.